 Just a quick ride from camp is a plethora of active pursuits to enjoy too.
 The River Kolpa is one of the clearest bodies of water I’ve ever seen in the world, which also acts as a border between Slovenia and Croatia.
-You can check out the river in many ways, but Slovenia rafting adventures along it’s gentle currents and through dams is one of the most fun.
+Slovenia rafting adventures along it’s gentle currents and through dams is one of the most fun.
 Grand Kolpa will take you and a group up to 50 people on an adventure that can include dips over mini drops, paddling, swimming and a couple beachy pit stops to savor the view.
 On a sunny summer day, it’s just as good as any time spent on the Mediterranean.
 You can mingle with local holidaymakers and finish off the day with some fresh fish and a cold beer at one of the cafes nearby.
 There’s also some great cycling in Slovenia too if that’s how you’d like to soak up the countryside!

 The Top of the World

 Hikers rejoice, as there’s countless hills and mountains to conquer in Slovenia.
 Take advantage of day trips from camp to Lake Bled, or simply explore the local area by foot.
-If feeling a little lazy, there is a mountain road to the summit of a small mountain (razgledna tocka kozice) near the Grand Kolpa rafting drop-off point that affords some incredible views of the River Kolpa below.
-It takes about an hour to drive up and requires a super small hike at the top, but it well worth the experience.
+If feeling a little lazy, there is a mountain road to the summit of a small mountain (razgledna tocka kozice) near the Grand Kolpa rafting drop-off point.
+There’s incredible views of the River Kolpa below.
+It takes about an hour to drive up and requires a super small hike at the top.

 Big Berry is open through September for group travelers in its inaugural year.
 While the camp hopes to open again the following season, keep an eye out for more Berry camp locations worldwide in the future.

 Interested in visiting Slovenia in the winter?
 Have a look at this guide to Lake Bled.